quickbrnfx/medical-device-reference-platform/CURRENT_STATE.md

 # Current State

 **Version:** 0.1
 **Last Updated:** July 2026

 ---

-## Current Milestone
+## Current Phase

-🟢 Milestone 0 — Project Charter

-Status: COMPLETE
+**Phase 1 – Product Definition**

+**Status:** Ready to Begin

 ---

-## Completed
+## Previous Phase

-- Repository initialized
+**Phase 0 – Foundation** ✅ Complete

+### Major Deliverables

+- Project Charter completed
-- Initial documentation structure created
+- Repository structure established
-- Engineering principles established
+- Roadmap established
-- Project charter drafted
+- Decision Log created
-- GitHub labels configured
+- GitHub project structure configured
-- Milestone structure established

 ---

 ## Current Focus

-Planning Milestone 1
+Define the reference product and establish the product context that will drive requirements, architecture, and verification.

 ---

 ## Open Questions

+- What reference product best supports the project's objectives?
-- What should the reference platform actually be?
+- Who are the stakeholders of the reference product?
-- What system boundary should Version 1 encompass?
+- What is the system boundary for Version 1?
-- Which users should drive requirements?
+- What engineering constraints should drive product selection?

 ---

 ## Risks

-None identified.
+No significant risks identified.

 ---

 ## Next Session

-Begin stakeholder analysis.
+Phase 1 Planning